 Hello again, and I hope you’re sitting down…

-Today I’m going to explain what I’m simply referring to as The Great Inflation, because it’s going to affect you, and it’s going to happen faster than people think, albeit in an insidious way.
+As promised, I’m going to explain what I’m simply referring to as The Great Inflation, because it’s going to affect you, and it’s going to happen faster than people think, albeit in an insidious way.

 Of course, what you’re going to read now is only my opinion.
 I may be wrong, but the evidence isn’t pointing that way, and I’m not alone in this inconvenient thesis.
 In any case, keep an open mind and don’t let your mind be swayed by how you’d LIKE things to be, but how things ARE.
 I say this because a significant number of comments we get from readers are, while positive, suggesting that they’re living according to how they would LIKE the world to be, not how it IS.

 I’ve written at length in these newsletters about fantasy and reality and I’ll come back to it another time, because this seems to be a disease that is spreading, and it’s a disease that’s dangerous for your wealth, because reality is where money is made, not fantasy (and my base assumption is that you’re here because you want wealth, success, freedom, health, and all that good stuff).
 And what I’ll explain here today is as much as OPPORTUNITY as an impending crisis.